nklau/bang/README.md

 # Bang!

-A compiler for the programming language ["bang!"](https://nklau.github.io/bang/)
+A compiler for the programming language bang!
+See the official documentation [here](https://nklau.github.io/bang/).

-Aidan Srjoui, Natalie Lau, and Abe Moore Odell have competed as a team in the LMU Git Gud programming competition for the past two years.
+Aidan Srouji, Natalie Lau, and Abe Moore Odell have competed as a team in the LMU Git Gud programming competition for the past two years.
 After losing to the professors by 0.3 points in the last competition, the team decided to create a programming language specifically designed for the type of coding done in limited time competitions and interviews.
 Their creation, known as "Bang!", is a dynamically typed language that makes use of concise and clear syntax to create a pleasant and swift programming experience.
 By treating everything as an object, Bang! gives programmers many time-saving options, such as the ability to create loops from numbers and its signature "bang functions".
 The mission?
 Minimize typing, and maximize winning.

 ## Language Overview